-Tutorial: Tutorials (sometimes called “discussions”) usually accompany lectures once a week, in a smaller group.
+Tutorial: Tutorials (sometimes called “discussions”) usually accompany lectures once a week, and are held in a smaller group.
 They’re a chance to work through difficult course material with the professor or a TA, ask further questions, or discuss readings.

 Lab: In science-oriented courses, labs offer practical experience that complement the course material.
 Work is usually done in small groups under the supervision of a TA.
-Bring out your inner mad scientist (but use your powers for good, of course).
+Labs are usually done in an actual laboratory.
+Bring out your inner mad scientist (but use your powers for good).

-RA: One letter away from rad, RAs, or Residence Advisors, are upper-year students who typically live on each floor in your first-year residence.
-They plan activities for you and your floor, help connect you to campus, and are always available to provide support, advice, and guidance.
+RA: One letter away from rad, RAs, or Residence Advisors, are upper-year students who typically live on each floor in residence.
+They help connect you to UBC, and are always available to provide support, advice, and guidance.

-RCs and RLMs: Residence Coordinators and Residence Life Managers are professional Residence Life staff who support Residence Advisors and help manage the residence community.
+RLMs: Residence Life Managers (RLMS) are professional Residence Life staff who oversee Residence Advisors and help manage the residence community.